rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 `T`, because `u32` has no `Drop` impl.
 Even types that definitely need dropping, but have no explicit `Drop` impl (like `struct Foo(String);`), cannot be passed if `T` requires a `Drop` bound.

-To summarize, there are currently three ways to interact with `Drop`:
+To summarize, up to this point in the RFC there are three ways to interact with `Drop`:

 * don't mention `Drop` in the parameter bounds (or mention `?Drop`, amounting to the same thing)
     * can pass any type that fulfills the other bounds, but may never go out of scope